trellisAI/shadow/README.md

 - **Privacy-first**: Your data never leaves your control; run everything locally or on private infrastructure.
 - **Pluggable AI Agents**: Extend Shadow by installing specialized AI agents (plugins) for different tasks (calendar, email, coding, smart home, etc.).
 - **Task Delegation**: Automate repetitive or complex workflows; offload day-to-day chores to your assistant.
-- **Voice & Chat Interface**: Interact using natural language, as if talking to your own digital companion.
-- **Agent Framework**: Build and share plugins so Shadow can grow with the community.
+- **Agent Community**: Build and share plugins so Shadow can grow with the community.

 ## Getting Started